markconroy/dev-workspaces/README.md

 # Add Your Workspace

-To add your workspace to this website, simply [https://github.com/markconroy/dev-workspaces/](open a PR on GitHub) against the <code>main</code> branch.
+To add your workspace to this website, simply, [open a PR on Github](https://github.com/markconroy/dev-workspaces) against the <code>main</code> branch.
 Some notes:

 - Create your workspace markdown file in <code>/src/workspaces</code>
 - Follow this naming convention for your folder <code>YYYY-MM-DD-your-name</code>